Toxidia inornata

-Toxidia inornatus, is a butterfly of the family Hesperiidae.
+Toxidia inornata, is a butterfly of the family Hesperiidae.
 The common name for this species is spotless grass-skipper or inornata skipper.
 It is found in Indonesia (Papua, Aru Islands, Kai Islands), New Guinea, Australia's Cape York and surrounding islands.

 The wingspan is about 25 mm.
 The larvae feed on Poaceae species, including Brachiaria reptans.
 They live in the debris at the foot of its host plant or in a shelter of leaves joined with silk.